-No birder likes to find a dead bird in their yard, but it is the nature of this popular hobby that some birds will succumb to predators, window strikes and illnesses.
-Proper dead bird removal will minimize any negative affects on other backyard birds and keep infections from spreading to pets or humans.
+No birder likes to find a dead bird in their yard, but it is the nature of this popular hobby that some birds will succumb to predators, window strikes, and illnesses.
+Proper dead bird removal will minimize any negative effects on other backyard birds and keep infections from spreading to pets or humans.

 When You Find a Dead Bird